 Her first play, "The Applicant," was staged at the Soho Rep in New York while she was in graduate school.

-She has worked for the US State Department giving international lectures and workshops on the craft of writing.
+She has lectured internationally for the US State Department on the craft of writing.

-She is a member of the Writers Guild of America.
+She is a member of the Writers Guild of America East.

-Jennifer Vanderbes is a novelist, journalist and screenwriter whose work has been translated into sixteen languages.
+Jennifer Vanderbes is an award-winning novelist, journalist and screenwriter whose work has been translated into sixteen languages.

 Her first novel, EASTER ISLAND, was named a "best book of 2003" by the Washington Post and Christian Science Monitor.
 Her second novel, STRANGERS AT THE FEAST, was described by O, The Oprah Magazine as "a thriller that also raises large and haunting questions about the meaning of guilt, innocence, and justice."
 Her third novel, THE SECRET OF RAVEN POINT, was hailed as “unputdownable” (Vogue) and “gripping” (New York Times), and Library Journal wrote: “the only disappointing thing about this book is that it has to end."

 Her non-fiction book, WONDER DRUG: The Secret History of Thalidomide in America and Its Hidden Victims is forthcoming from Random House and HarperCollins UK.

 PRIMATING, Vanderbes's romantic comedy about primatologists at a chimp research station in East Africa, premiered at the Arkansas Repertory Theater in 2021.
 She also writes regularly for film and television and she was named a 2022 Athena List Winner for a feature script she wrote for Paramount.
 Her screenwriting was also honored this year by the New York Foundation for the Arts.